CiscoDevNet/eve2cml/README.md

 There's a few things which are known to cause issues.
 Some of them might be addressable by code changes in the converter and/or changes on the CML side of things.
 And some might just not be possible at all.

-- Rotation of annotation only works for text.
-Ellipses and rectangles don't support rotation on the CML side of things.
-To be addressed in a future CML release.
 - Text objects in EVE can have a background color.
 The converter adds additional rectangles behind the text object in CML.
 It "guesses" the size of these rectangles.
 Those guesses are inaccurate.
 - Font (names) might not translate well.
 I think there's a general issue with serif vs. sans-serif mapping.
 - Images (PNGs) as part of a topology are ignored as there's no representation for them in CML.